Therapist.

 Reformed Perfectionist

-I help high-capacity people slow down enough to understand what’s really driving the patterns keeping them stuck and make meaningful changes that actually stick.
+I help high-capacity people slow down enough to understand what’s really driving the patterns that keep them stuck, rebuild trust in themselves, and make meaningful changes that actually stick.

 A LITTLE PART OF MY STORY

-I know what it’s like to look like you have it all together while quietly struggling under a tough exterior.
+I know what it’s like to look like you have it all together while quietly wondering if the life you built still feels like you.

 Because real change usually starts the moment you stop pretending you're fine.